pivot-access-ltd/bma-offline-docs/src/how-to-work-with-annotations-5929.md

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages"]
-This section will help you learn:
+This article will help you learn:

 - [How to work with static annotations](#heading--work-with-static-annotations)
 - [How to work with dynamic (workload) annotations](#heading--work-with-dynamic-workload-annotations) [/tab]
 [tab version="v2.9 Snap,v2.9 Packages"]
 This section explains how to work with notes, also known as "static annotations".
-MAAS 2.9 does not support dynamic annotations; you must upgrade to MAAS version 3.0 or greater to obtain that capability.
+MAAS 2.9 does not support dynamic annotations; these are only supported from MAAS version 3.0.
 [/tab]
 [/tabs]